gerardbosch/cv/README.md

-# Resume
+# Curriculum Vitae

 LaTeX source for my CV.

 [Click here](http://gerardbosch.github.io/cv) to see the up to date PDF version.

-👆 The PDF is build and published on GitHup Pages using GitHub Actions :)
+👆 The PDF is build and published on GitHub Pages using GitHub Actions :)

 # How to build